TeTedo/blog-code/gas-optimized-contracts/README.md

 }
 ```

-PackedVariables contract will require 1 256-bit storage slot.
+The PackedVariables contract will require 1 SLOAD opcode and more to devide a and b.

-NoPackedVariables contract will require 2 256-bit storage slots.
+On the other hand, the NoPackedVariables contract will require just 1 SLOAD.

-Does this mean, ignoring overflow, packed variable contract is more gas efficient?
+The NoPackedVariables contract is more gas efficient than the PackedVariables contract in this case.

+Let's see the result by test code.

 ## references